dakk/lisk-pool3/README.md

 	"delegateName": "dakk",                                     // Delegate name
 	"sharingPercentage": 15,                                    // % of sharing
 	"minPayout": 0.1,                                           // Minimum payout
-	"blackList": [],                                            // Blacklist
+	"blackList": [],                                            // Addresses to skip
-	"poolState": "poollogs.json",                               // Where to save pool state "paymentsFile": "payments.sh"                               // Where to save payments commands }
+	"poolState": "poollogs.json",                               // Where to save pool state "paymentsFile": "payments.sh",                              // Where to save payments commands "includeSelfStake": false									// True if we want to include selfstake in distribution calculations }
 ```